cloudposse/docs/content/secrets-management/cicd.md

 Enabling CI/CD systems to access chamber depends on the CI/CD solution.
 For CodeBuild/CodePipeline, it's possible to leverage IAM Roles to grant access to KMS+SSM, while for other systems which are external to AWS, it's necessary to [provision a chamber IAM user](https://github.com/cloudposse/terraform-aws-iam-chamber-user) with a very limited scope (the link provides an example for how we do this using `terraform`).

-# Using Chamber with CodeFresh
+# Using Chamber with Codefresh

-If using codefresh, there a few things that need to happen.
+If using Codefresh, there a few things that need to happen.

 1. Provision a [`terraform-aws-iam-chamber-user`](https://github.com/cloudposse/terraform-aws-iam-chamber-user) for each AWS account that Codefresh should deploy to.
 2. Add the chamber user's IAM credentials as *encrypted* environment variables in the Codefresh pipeline.